Agree with our rating?

 Punchey is headquartered at 100 SE 2nd St STE 2000, Miami, FL 33131, and does not list an acquiring bank on its website.
 Nathaniel Stevens is the CEO of Punchey.

-Punchey appears to utilize an in-house customer support staff but only offers 24/7 email support.
+While Punchey appears to manage its customer support in-house, it currently offers only 24/7 email support.
 This level of customer support falls short of our expectations of top-rated payment processors for great customer service.
-However, we have still given Punchey an “A” in this section due to its low complaint rate.
+Despite this limitation, Punchey has been rated highly in this category due to its low number of complaints.

 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.